open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 //exit without detaching $scope
 ```

-This can be problematic in some situations, particularly in legacy codebases
+This can be problematic in some situations, particularly in legacy applications
-where an application might `exit` or `die` - any active spans will not be
+which might `exit` or `die` - any active spans will not be completed and
-completed and exported, but the `DebugScope` will also complain loudly.
+exported, but the `DebugScope` will also complain loudly.

 If you understand why `DebugScope` is complaining and accept the risks, then you
 can disable the feature entirely by setting `OTEL_PHP_DEBUG_SCOPES_DISABLED` to